FGammaraccio/Docker-EOSC4Cancer-D2-2/README.md

 4. **Saves the denoised DICOM files** in the specified output folder.

 ## About Convolution 2D in XNAT
-Same as convolution 2D but adapted to launch a container in **XNAT**.
+Similar to 2D convolution but adapted to launch a container in XNAT.
-[Here](https://drive.google.com/drive/folders/1-TaOmXurFRz_Z5HH44pAyF7tUXEltCDP?usp=drive_link) a video tutorial demonstrating its functionality in XNAT.
+[Here](https://drive.google.com/drive/folders/1-TaOmXurFRz_Z5HH44pAyF7tUXEltCDP?usp=drive_link) is a video tutorial demonstrating its functionality in XNAT.

 ---